 Course directors must ensure every student receives formal mid-course feedback.

-Formative feedback on assessments should be provided within one week of completion or submission.
+Formative feedback on assessments should be provided within two weeks of completion or submission.

 Students may report whether they received mid-course feedback in the End-of-Course Evaluation Form on CBase.